mjam224/bluegrass/images/readme.md

-# GeoTiff layers for Indian Fort Mountain
+# GeoTiff layers for Indian Fort Mountain and pictures

 <!-- they look good! -->